 Due to its popularity and ease of use, Zoom.us has been a commonly used platform for podcast recording.
-The downside was that Zoom’s audio quality has always been quite poor.
-Other platforms such as Squadcast have offered better audio, but some people simply felt more comfortable with Zoom or needed video recording.
+The downside was that Zoom’s audio quality has not been great.
+Even though other platforms like Riverside.fm offered superior recording quality, some people simply felt more comfortable with Zoom.
 Fortunately, Zoom has stepped their game up for podcasters by introducing Zoom High Fidelity Audio.

 What is Zoom High Fidelity Audio?